haarrublar/Notebooks/README.md

 # Notebooks
-This repository represents a collection of coding algorithms, statistical analysis, and mathematical implementations.
+This repository represents a collection of coding algorithms, statistical analysis, and mathematical implementations made during my undergrad, master and personal time research.